rust-lang/rust/doc/rust.md

 ~~~~~~~~

 Some operations (such as field selection) implicitly dereference boxes.
 An
-example of an @dfn{implicit dereference} operation performed on box values:
+example of an _implicit dereference_ operation performed on box values:

 ~~~~~~~~
 let x = @{y: 10};